mahendrapaipuri/ceems/website/docs/components/ceems-exporter.md

 ### RDMA sub-collector

 Data transfer in RDMA happens directly between RDMA NIC and remote machine memory bypassing CPU.
-Thus, it is hard to trace the RDMA's data transfer on a compute unit granularity.
+Thus, it is hard to trace RDMA data transfer on a compute unit granularity.
 However, the system wide data transfer metrics are readily available at `/sys/class/infiniband` pseudo-filesystem.
 Thus, this sub-collector exports important system wide RDMA stats along with few low-level metrics on a compute unit level.